About

 At the very foundation of my art, my very existence, is an insatiable desire to adventure into, and exploration of the natural world.
 To wander and wonder in the great outdoors fulfills my need to be surprised, delighted even frightened which in turn lights up my senses and charges my desire to express and create.

 Haida Gwaii is a remote archipelago of about 150 islands off the north west shores of British Columbia.
-My journey here includes a formal art education and an admiration for Canadian landscape painters of the Group Of Seven and eventually as I moved west their contemporary Emily Carr.
-The latter who I saw as a fearless icon of feminine strength undertaking the mammouth adventures she did to pursue her need to explore and paint about the coastal First Nations.
+My journey here includes a formal art education at the Ontario College of Art in Toronto and an early admiration for The Group Of Seven and eventually as I moved west their contemporary Emily Carr.
+The latter who I saw as a fearless icon of feminine strength undertaking the mammoth adventures she did to pursue her need to explore and paint about the coastal First Nations.
 Even now, 100 years later it’s a crazy logistical challenge to get to the locations she painted.